Shanu85/Todo-App/README.md

 ![Main](https://user-images.githubusercontent.com/63155782/153769473-6dfc4890-f1c1-4f7d-93ad-7d8b275d3a6a.jpg)

 - Now, user can add new TODO by clicking on the 'ADD' button.
-While adding user will have to enter a name and pick a valid date.
+While adding a new TODO, user must have to enter a name and pick a valid date.

 ![Add](https://user-images.githubusercontent.com/63155782/153769520-2e2b38e1-1f09-499a-bd60-e1c29fd8b483.jpg)